JamesC215/fitmein/README.md

 To work as part of a team who all had a positive attitude despite the challenges.

 ## Key Learnings
-We all can say we learnt a lot about Git and GitHub collaboration after all the hours we spent on it :laughing:.
+We all can say we learnt a lot about Git and GitHub collaboration, as we found the workflow around this difficult as it was very new to us all.
-I personaly learned the significance of clear communication and division of tasks, that could help us stay organized and efficient.
 Additionally, tackling real-world challenges, such as integrating authentication, an API and balancing front-end aesthetics with back-end functionality, enhanced our technical skills in different ways.
-Using our base knowledge of Django/Python that we learned about in our classroom lessons, but also using documentation from the Internet to allow us to implement features that we have not learned about before.
+Also, using our base knowledge of Django/Python that we learned about in our classroom lessons, but also using documentation from the Internet to allow us to implement features that we have not learned about before.

 ## Future Improvements
 - At the moment there’s a bug with the photo upload (it uploads to all users and once uploaded cannot be changed) and the comments are not linked to the profile for which they are added.